Foods for Comfort and Nutrition

 - Heat up an iron skillet on high, and add about 2 teaspoons of organic coconut oil.

-- When the oil melts, add thinly-sliced (or cut into cubes) yellow summer squash on one side of the skillet.
+- Once the oil melts, add thinly-sliced (or cut into cubes) yellow summer squash on one side of the skillet.

 - Add two eggs in the other side of the skillet, and fry them the way you like.